saraserafino/CS50-Web-Programming-with-Python-and-JavaScript/README.md

 > Work in progress...

 > [!WARNING]
 > If you are taking the course, take into consideration [CS50's Academic Honesty rules](https://cs50.harvard.edu/web/honesty/#policy) before reading these files.
-This repository is merely intended to show the Web Programming skills I acquired to potential recruiters.
+This repository is merely intended to show to potential recruiters the Web Programming skills I acquired.